 Notepads - Do you get small pads that came free from charities?
 These are the notepads I am talking about; they are thin and long and can be stored standing up on their side in a bin or near the edge of the drawer.

-The rest of the stuff that is useful in a junk drawer.
+The rest of the useful stuff is in a junk drawer.

 Some other things that are useful to have are: